-An importer has three months to contest a WRO and must demonstrate that he or she has made "every reasonable effort" to determine both the source of and the type of labor used to produce the merchandise and its components.
+An importer has three months to contest a WRO and must demonstrate "every reasonable effort" has been made to determine both the source and type of labor used to produce the merchandise and its components.
 If the importer does not successfully contest the WRO and does not remove the merchandise at issue from the United States, CBP is to seize and destroy it.
-Beyond publishing the date, merchandise type, manufacturer, and status of a WRO, CBP does not generally publish information about specific detentions, reexportations, exclusions, or seizures.
+Beyond publishing the date, type of merchandise, manufacturer, and status of a WRO, CBP does not generally publish information about specific detentions, reexportations, exclusions, or seizures.
 Immigration and Customs Enforcement can pursue criminal investigations of Section 307 violations.